gurumojo/dmc/README.md

 of familiar package management features.

-Because of the architectural decision to take advantage of package caching, and our emphasis on ephemeral containers and thereby rapid and repeatable builds, typical `npm install` or even `yarn` calls are not adequate for providing dependencies for each microservice.
-Instead, we use wrapper scripts that run those commands for each package saved under `./services` (see `./bin/check`, `./bin/install`, `./bin/upgrade`).
+Because of the architectural decision to take advantage of package caching, and an emphasis on ephemeral containers and thereby rapid and repeatable builds, typical `npm install` or even `yarn` calls are not adequate for providing all dependencies for each microservice defined.
+Instead, we use wrapper scripts that run those commands for each microservice package under `./opt` (see `./bin/check`, `./bin/install`, `./bin/upgrade`).
 Future work will likely transition away from this naive approach toward more advanced usage of package and repository links.